dmrom7/geogbrowns/content/event/2021-09-24-PGR_drinks/index.md

   postcode: 'BS1 5RR'
   country: United Kingdom

-summary: Drinks provided evening social!
+summary: Evening social!
+Drinks provided <3
 abstract: "You are cordially invited to drinking in the park near Cabot Tower at 5:15pm on Friday the 1st of October.
 Please bring yourselves and maybe picnic blankets for your own comfort.
 Drinks will be provided and special requests will be considered:))"

 # Talk start and end times.